Jaguar XE and F-TYPE earn 2018 AJAC Car of the Year awards

 Of note, all Jaguar and Land Rover vehicles are mostly skinned, framed and underpinned in lightweight and recyclable aluminum, setting them apart from the majority of rivals.
-The D-segment XE is Jaguar’s entry-level car, positioned below the mid-size E-segment XF and full-size XJ flagship sedan, while the F-Type sports coupe and convertible are the inspirations for the entire brand.
-The new Range Rover Velar is sized similarly to Jaguar’s aforementioned F-Pace and is also based on the same platform architecture, which means it’s a large compact SUV that borders on mid-size.
+The D-segment XE is the brand’s entry-level car, positioned below the mid-size E-segment XF and full-size XJ flagship sedan, while the F-TYPE sports coupe and convertible are the inspirations for the entire brand.
+The new Range Rover Velar is sized similarly to the aforementioned F-PACE and is also based on the same platform architecture, which means it’s a large compact SUV that borders on mid-size.

 Jaguar Land Rover is one of the only manufacturers offering fuel-efficient turbo-diesel technology, the British automaker coming to market with its vigourously tested, globally approved Ingenium diesel line when others were under condemnation for less advanced diesel powertrains that didn’t live up to their “clean diesel” claims.
 JLR has also introduced a new gasoline-powered 2.0-litre Ingenium line of turbocharged, direct-injected four-cylinders this year, with the most potent producing 296 horsepower, while it continues to offer supercharged V6 engines up to 380 horsepower, and supercharged V8s up to 575 horsepower, depending on model.

 Advanced new Jaguar E-PACE SUV and I-PACE EV on the way